iamjatinchauhan/resources-for-developers/README.md

 **[Designer News](https://www.designernews.co/)**|A community of people in design and tech, to discuss and share interesting things in the industry.
 **[.Cult](https://cult.honeypot.io/)**|Reads and Documentary from Honeypot.io
 **[Inside Design](https://www.invisionapp.com/inside-design/)**|Invision, one of the most prolific and wildly successful design company in the world – whose products/workflow are used by companies.
-**[MDN Web Docs](https://developer.mozilla.org/en-US/)**|MDN Web Docs, previously Mozilla Developer Network and formerly Mozilla Developer Center, is the official Mozilla website for development documentation of web standards and Mozilla projects.
-**[Mozilla Hacks](https://hacks.mozilla.org/)**|Learn the best of web development today, and discover what's ahead for the web of tomorrow with Mozilla.